-During fixed interval logging, the logger records data for enabled sensors and/or selected statistics at the logging interval selected.
+During fixed logging, the logger records data for enabled sensors and/or selected statistics at the logging interval selected.
 Statistics are calculated at a sampling rate you specify with the results for the sampling period recorded at each logging interval.
 The following statistics can be logged for each sensor:

-- The maximum, or highest, sampled value,
+- The maximum, or highest, sampled value

-- The minimum, or lowest, sampled value,
+- The minimum, or lowest, sampled value

-- An average of all sampled values, and
+- · An average of all sampled values

-- The standard deviation from the average for all sampled values.
+- The standard deviation from the average for all sampled values

 For example, a logger is configured with the temperature and CO_2 sensors enabled and the logging interval set to 5 minutes.
 The current reading and all four statistics are enabled.
 The statistics sampling interval is set to 30 seconds.
-Once logging begins, the logger will measure and record the actual temperature and CO_2 sensor values every 5 minutes.
-In addition, the logger will take a temperature and CO_2 sample every 30 seconds and temporarily store them in memory.
-The logger will then calculate the maximum, minimum, average, and standard deviation using the samples gathered over the previous 5-minute period and log the resulting values.
-When reading out the logger, this would result in the following 10 data series (not including any derived series): two sensor series (with temperature and CO_2 current readings logged every 5 minutes) plus eight maximum, minimum, average, and standard deviation series (four for temperature and four for CO2 with values calculated and logged every 5 minutes based on the 30-second sampling rate).
+Once logging begins, the logger measures and records the actual temperature and CO_2 sensor values every 5 minutes.
+In addition, the logger takes a temperature and CO_2 sample every 30 seconds and temporarily stores them in memory.
+The logger then calculates the maximum, minimum, average, and standard deviation using the samples gathered over the previous 5-minute period and logs the resulting values.
+When downloading data from the logger, this results in the following 10 data series (not including any derived series): two sensor series (with temperature and CO_2 current readings logged every 5 minutes) plus eight maximum, minimum, average, and standard deviation series (four for temperature and four for CO_2 with values calculated and logged every 5 minutes based on the 30-second sampling rate).